At this point in the never-ending pandemic, I think it's safe to say we've all had a weird couple of years.

 A-B Tech was scheduled to hand out over 1,000 degrees, diplomas, and certificates on May 14, and they expected over 400 students to walk the stage in the ceremony at Harrah's Cherokee Center-Asheville.
 While the event obviously is in person, the pandemic still looms, and Gossett said they're not ignoring it.

 "We will have masks at the door for people who want to wear them,” Gossett said.
 “We celebrate that.
 If that’s what you want to do, we get it, we understand.
 And if you don’t want to, we get it, we understand.”

-He noted that A-B Tech has followed federal and state guidelines through the whole pandemic, and he said their positive case numbers were lower than county, state and national averages.
+He noted that A-B Tech has followed federal and state guidelines throughout the whole pandemic, and he said their positive case numbers were lower than the county, state, and national averages.

 As it's his first graduation ceremony at A-B Tech, Gossett planned to deliver the keynote address himself.

 “I promise them it will be short," he said with a laugh.
 "Nobody comes to graduation to hear the speaker; they come to see their student walk across the stage.
 I’ve done this before; I know how families are."